Seah (unit)

 The se'ah or seah (סאה sə’āh), plural se'im, is a unit of dry measure of ancient origin found in the Bible and in Halakha (Jewish law), which equals one third of an ephah, or bath.
 In layman's terms, it is equal to the capacity of 144 medium-sized eggs, or what is equal in volume to about 9 US quarts (8.5 litres).
 Its size in modern units varies widely according to the criteria used for defining it.

 Biblical Seah

-The seah is found in Genesis 18:6 where Abraham orders Sarah to prepare three se'im of flour into loaves:
+The seah is first mentioned in Genesis 18:6, where Abraham asks Sarah to prepare three se'im of flour into loaves for his three heavenly visitors: